-The Spanish football league is considered one of the most prestigious in the world. further, Spanish football is very followed worldwide, making the national team a very strong candidate for the Betting house, which has won the FIFA World Cup in 2010 and three Eurocups, in the years 1964, 2008 Y 2012.
+The Spanish football league is considered one of the most prestigious in the world.
+Besides, Spanish football is very followed worldwide, making the national team a very strong candidate for the Betting house, which has won the FIFA World Cup in 2010 and three Eurocups, in the years 1964, 2008 y 2012.

 Origins of football in Spain

 Soccer arrived in Spain in the mid-19th century, although its exact origins are difficult to determine.
 The first references to football in Spain date from 1874, when British merchants residing in the country began to organize football matches in the port of Huelva.
-Since then, Soccer gradually spread to different Spanish cities thanks to the presence of British residents and the influence exerted by the British Empire at the time..
+A partir de entonces, Soccer gradually spread to different Spanish cities thanks to the presence of British residents and the influence exerted by the British Empire at the time..

 The creation of the first football clubs and competitions in Spain dates back to the end of the 19th century..
 The Huelva Recreational, founded in 1889, It is considered the oldest club in Spain.
 Other clubs followed, such as Athletic Club de Bilbao (1898), and FC Barcelona (1899), among others.
 In 1909 the Spanish Football Federation was founded (FEF), whose objective was to regulate and organize football in Spain.
 The FEF organized the first league championship in 1929, in which ten clubs participated.
 Since then, The Spanish League has become one of the most important in the world.